Lumawa/Sample-Template/Readme.md

 [![GitHub forks](https://img.shields.io/github/forks/BG3-Community-Library-Team/Sample-Template)](https://GitHub.com/BG3-Community-Library-Team/Sample-Template/network/)

 ## Contributing
-If you want people to be able to contribute to your mod, explain how here.AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
+If you want people to be able to contribute to your mod, explain how here.
+GRAAAAAAAAAAAAAAHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHgit

 ## Installation
 This mod works with [Baldur's Gate 3 Mod Manager](https://github.com/LaughingLeader/BG3ModManager), and possibly Vortex and Manual